redhat-performance/regulus/README.md

 ## Prerequisite
 1. Your Crucible controller has been setup and is working with your testbed in the standard way.
-2. The passwordless ssh from crucible controller to the bastion host is working.
+2. The passwordless ssh from crucible controller to the bastion host MUST be setup.
 Please verify "ssh kni-username@bastion-host" works.
+3. Passworless on the bastion to itsself MUST be settup i.e ssh kni-username@bastion-host
-3. For Regulus to initialize the testbed, among other things, it needs to learn the first worker node CPU topology.
-So, passwordless ssh from the bastion to the first worker node should also be setup i.e from the bastion "ssh core@your-workernode-0" works.
+4. For Regulus to initialize the testbed, among other things, it needs to learn the first worker node CPU topology.
+So, passwordless ssh from the bastion to the first worker node MUST be setup i.e from the bastion "ssh core@your-workernode-0" works.

 ## Set up Regulus on the crucible controller